Redback-Operations/redback-documentation/README.md

     with `x` being the position (in a positive integer) that you want this document to appear within its section.
 (This can be unreliable for some reason)

-- Each individual page is simply a markdown page, documentation is listed in the `example.md` page to learn more.
+- Each individual page is simply a markdown page, **documentation is listed in the `example.md` page to learn more.**

 - Keep relevant images, videos, and other documents within appropriate files in each *section* (each respective folder within `docs`) to avoid bloat in the main site folder.

-- If you are adding a new version to a document, consider adding [appropriate versioning](https://docusaurus.io/docs/versioning).

 ## General things